samuelfchen/rda-1/README.md

 * RDA data element is generalized to have only two "data types"[^2]: type _RDA_ is for storing "composite" data values, and type _string_ is for storing "scalar/primitive" data values.
 [^2]:RDA data types and data structure are [discussed here](https://foldda.github.io/rda/data-type-and-data-structure).

-Using the application independent RDA container allows implementing a generic and unified data transport layer that is separated from business-related functions.
-The layered architecture (aka "decoupling") allows the connected applications to evolve independently and to flexibly maintain compatibility.

 ## Benefits Of Using RDA

+> *Using the application independent RDA container allows implementing a generic and unified data transport layer, where any application can use for transfer and exchange data.
+This generic data transport layer "decouples" the connected applications, allowing them to evolve independently and to flexibly maintain compatibility.*

 One use of RDA is for implementing cross-language and cross-application object-serialization.
 For example, you can send [a "Person" object as a serialized RDA container](https://foldda.github.io/rda/2022/10/03/obj-serialization-pattern.html) from your Java program to a Python program, and in the Python program, you can de-serialize a "User" object using the received RDA container.
 Unlike using XML/JSON, the "Person" object and the "User" object are not bound to a schema, so they can be developed and maintained separately.